Insurgency in Chad (2016–present): Death of Idriss Déby and national dialogue

-In late August, CCMSR declared that it had killed ten soldiers in Wouri district, northern Tibesti Region.
+In late August 2022, CCMSR declared that it had killed ten soldiers in Wouri district, northern Tibesti Region.
 Chadian government officials admitted that rebels had made an incursion into the country, though denied the deaths of security forces.
+In October, the Chadian government violently suppressed public protests in a crackdown that killed 200 people.
+This caused numerous opposition leaders to return to exile, and undermined the willindness of still-fighting insurgents to lay down arms.
+No one was held accountable for the civilians' deaths.